 - Aim to have a prototype that can be used in conjunction with funding.

-- Hackathon organizers can coach the organization to acquire contact information of team members who are willing to stay involved.
+- Acquire contact information of team members who are willing to stay involved.

-- Hackathon organizers can coach the organization on how to engage with developers and follow up.
+- Engage with developers and follow up.
 Have initial meeting on the books during the weekend.
 Have follow up meetings in-person or in the Slack channel.

 - Stay connected on Slack.